-2. partnership opportunity identified Assessment of benefits and risks A potential partnership idea is developed within Council (internal) or an approach is made to Council with a partnership idea (external).
+2. Potential partnership opportunity identified Assessment of benefits and risks • A potential partnership idea is developed within Council (internal) or an approach is made to Council with a partnership idea (external).
 The rationale for a partnership is assessed and if confirmed, feasibility discussions take place.
 Discussions are held with relevant areas of Council and other relevant parties to check feasibility of the proposal including cost vs benefits, resources, risks, timeframes and interdependencies.
-3. Approach by Council For internal proposals, businesses and organisations which meet the policy requirements are approached with a description of the idea to garner interest in partnering.
-Profile Partner profiles are developed for prospective partners 5.
-Assessment Prospects are assessed using the Assessment form, based on the criteria (see 4.2 below).
+3. Approach by Council • For internal proposals, businesses and organisations which meet the policy requirements are approached with a description of the idea to garner interest in partnering.
+4. Profile • Partner profiles are developed for prospective partners 5.
+Assessment • Prospects are assessed using the Assessment form, based on the criteria (see 4.2 below).
 Scoring is conducted and comments made.
 A risk assessment is completed and the need for additional background checks identified.
-6. Recommendation, endorsement and approval ELT will approve any partnership proposing to enter into a Memorandum of Understanding or more formal agreement and Council will be informed.
+6. Recommendation, endorsement and approval • ELT will approve any partnership proposing to enter into a Memorandum of Understanding or more formal agreement and Council will be informed.
 Council approval will be sought for partnerships with a moderate or higher risk rating.
-7. Develop action plan An action plan is developed which outlines a clear scope of work, goals, timeframes, costs and needs.
+7. Develop action plan • An action plan is developed which outlines a clear scope of work, goals, timeframes, costs and needs.
 Contributions, roles, resources and responsibilities are defined Communication, conflict resolution and reporting strategies are developed 8.
-Agreement If approved, an Agreement is developed and signed by all parties.
+Agreement • If approved, an Agreement is developed and signed by all parties.
 9. Monitoring, reporting and evaluation The arrangement is monitored and an evaluation conducted by the relevant business area, supported by the Partnerships and Innovation Team.
 A register is maintained of all proposals and evaluations with the Partnership and Innovation Team (Strategy and Performance).
-Partnerships with a signed Memorandum of Understanding or more formal agreement will be reported on in Council's Annual Report.
+Partnerships with a signed Memorandum of Understanding or more formal agreement will be reported on in Council's • Partnerships with a signed Memorandum of Understanding more formal agreement will be reported on in Council's Annual Report.